World Rugby: Leadership

-Previous chairmen include Bernard Lapasset (2008 to 2016), Syd Millar (2002 to 2007) and Vernon Pugh, QC (1994 to 2002).
+Previous chairmen include Bill Beaumont (2008 to 2024), Bernard Lapasset (2008 to 2016), Syd Millar (2002 to 2007) and Vernon Pugh, QC (1994 to 2002).

 In July 2012, Brett Gosper was appointed as the new Chief Executive of what was then the IRB.
-He will leave this role at the end of 2020 to become head of the National Football League's operations in Europe and the UK.
+He will leave this role at the end of 2020 to become head of the National Football League's operations in Europe.

 Funding

 In 2013 World Rugby released £18.6 million of funding over three years for developing rugby in Canada, the United States, Japan, Romania, Fiji, Samoa, and Tonga.
 Argentina also received additional support to enable it to retain its tier one status.
 The money, built up from successful World Cups, was released following a report commissioned by World Rugby highlighting the growing disparity between tier one and tier two nations.
 This is in addition to the £10–12 million it normally gives out grants and tournament costs.
 The emphasis is on three areas infrastructure, high performance units and cross border competitions.
 In April 2006, tier-3 rugby nations Georgia, Portugal, Tunisia and Russia were identified as key investment nations over the next three years.
 The program was designed to increase the competitiveness of international rugby union.